 How much rainwater can I collect from my roof?

-The amount of rainwater you can harvest depends on the size and material of your roof and the amount of rainfall in your area.
+The amount of rainwater you can collect from your roof depends on the size and material of your roof and the amount of rainfall in your area.
 As a general rule of thumb, for every inch of rain that falls on a square foot of roof area, you can collect about 0.6 gallons of rainwater.
 If you have a 2,000-square-foot roof and get 30 inches of rain annually, you could collect 36,000 gallons annually!
 Not too shabby.

-What type of roof is best for rainwater harvesting?
+What is the best roof for rainwater harvesting?

 Metal and slate roofs are ideal for rainwater collection since the water runs off them so efficiently.
 Asphalt and fiberglass shingle roofs will also work, but the roofing material may absorb some water.
-If you have an asphalt roof, the first few rains after installation or repair may contain small amounts of chemicals, so divert that water away from your collection system.
+Filtering rainwater from an asphalt roof can be more difficult as the first few rains after installation or repair may contain small amounts of chemicals, so divert that water away from your collection system.

-Do I need a permit to collect rainwater?
+Do I need a permit for roof rainwater collection?

 How do I keep my rainwater clean?